mlabs-haskell/hydra-auction/README.md

 This is ncurses CLI, which shows current state of auction and Head.

 `make` shortcuts use params for local nodes started with `docker-compose`.
+REPLs will be started inside docker image, to prevent issues on Mac (#180).

 ### Bidder wins case